I'm Not NOT Photogenic: How To Get Your Mind Right For Your Next Portrait Session

 You’re adding to your emotional capital reserves by celebrating the fact that you’re in an amazing position with your business, that you need to grow your visibility to a place where you will be able to create impact at a once, unimaginable level!

-But, if you are in a position to hire a photographer to create a massive, high-volume, image library, then, clearly, you’re in a financial, creative and logistical position to set yourself up for achieving another level.
+But, if you are in a position to hire a photographer to create a massive image content portfolio, then, clearly, you’re in a financial, creative and logistical position to set yourself up for achieving another level.

 I think this definitely calls for a round of gratitude, don’t you think?